 Wat Rachanadda Buddhist Temple in Bangkok is also home to the multi-tiered Loha Prasat Monastery or metal castle as it is known.
 Apart from it being the main attraction, it's inescapably the most striking feature here.
 The monastery is 36 metres high with 37 metal spires signifying 37 virtues toward enlightenment.

 Wat Saket is situated between Boriphat Road and Lan Luang Road just outside the new city walls.
-The temple is known as the Golden Mount and a well-known landmark in Bangkok containing Buddha relics within the temple's 58 metre high Chedi.
+The temple is known as the Golden Mount and a well-known landmark in Bangkok containing Buddha relics within the temple's 58 metres high Chedi.
 From here you'll be able to enjoy the most spectacular views of the city.

 Wat Suthat is Thailand's sixth most important temple populated by pagodas and